sharmine-s/sql-databases/challenges/03_creating_sequence_diagrams.md

  * The repository class
  * The database connection class
  * The database

-You can create these diagrams in the diagramming tool of your choice but a nice one for creating sequence diagrams specifically is [diagram.codes](https://playground.diagram.codes/d/sequence).

 [After you're done, submit your recording and diagram here](https://airtable.com/shrNFgNkPWr3d63Db?prefill_Item=db_as02_v2).